-The Appendices to this report detail the employee information collected in respect of job applicants in post during 2012.
-No jobs were advertised during this period.
-Data will be collected for 2013 and subsequent years should any posts be advertised.
+The Appendices to this report detail the employee information collected in respect of job applicants in post up to 1st April 2015.
+Three jobs were advertised during this period with two posts being filled.
+Data will be collected for 2015 and subsequent years should any posts be advertised.